-These banks are of three categories (i) Public Sector Banks, (ii) Private Bank and (iii) Foreign Banks.
+These banks are of three categories: (i) Public Sector Banks, (ii) Private Bank and (iii) Foreign Banks.

 Such banks cannot take deposits.
 They manage their affairs by charging fees such as (i) retainer fee, (ii) advisory fees based on the transactions, (iii) commission on underwriting and (iv) other financial services.

-These banks provide guidance in selection of industrial units and extend direct financial assistance to partly cover their financial requirements.
-Also, they engage themselves in promotional activities to attract investors towards neglected sectors through publishing brochures and research papers.
-Besides, they help in assessing feasibility of potential projects.
+These banks provide guidance in the selection of industrial units and extend direct financial assistance to partly cover their financial requirements.
+Also, they engage themselves in promotional activities to attract investors to neglected sectors through publishing brochures and research papers.
+Besides, they help in assessing the feasibility of potential projects.
 Such banks are responsible for speeding up the pace of economic growth in the country in conformity with the national objectives, plans and priorities.